BHP Billiton set to spin off unwanted assets

 “By increasing our focus on these four pillars, with potash as a potential fifth, we will be able to more quickly improve the productivity and performance of our largest businesses,” the company said in its statement.

-Additional reporting by James Regan in Sydney and Nishant Kumar in London; editing by Tom Pfeiffer and Pravin Char
+Additional reporting by James Regan in Sydney and Nishant Kumar in London; editing by Alan Raybould and Tom Pfeiffer